Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 -	Browse to the ***Storage Files\Script\Data Simulator Job*** folder inside the downloaded GIT repo, , select the file **RetailDataSimulator.py** and click **Upload**.
 This will upload the updated Data Simulator Job.

 ### 3. Setup Azure Data Factory (ADF)

+This new ADF has all the Datasets and Pipeline which are configured to run every 24 hours (once a day). **Linked Services remains the same**.
+New Datasets and Pipeline can be found under the path **Scripts\ScaleUp Solution-Azure Data Factory\**

+#### 1. Create Azure Data Factory

+  - Follow the instruction mentioned in step 8, section 1: **Create Azure Data Factory**

+#### 2. Create Linked Services

+- As the Linked Services remains same, use the Linked Services files which we updated earlier under the path **Scripts\Azure Data Factory\Linked Services**
+- Follow the instruction mentioned in step 8, section 2: **Create Linked Services** and use the files under path mentioned in above step

+#### 3. Create Datasets

+- All the files for Datasets are under the path **Scripts\ScaleUp Solution-Azure Data Factory\Datasets_ScaleUp**
+- Follow the instruction mentioned in step 8, section 3: **Create Datasets** and use the files under path mentioned in above step

+#### 4. Create Pipelines

+- All the files for Datasets are under the path **Scripts\ScaleUp Solution-Azure Data Factory\Pipelines_ScaleUp**
+- Follow the instruction mentioned in step 8, section 4: **Create Pipelines** and use the files under path mentioned in above step

+## Solution Resource Cost

 ## Deleting the Solution
 If you want to delete the solution, select the resource group **retailtemplate\_resourcegroup**, click on **Delete** on top of the new opened blade.
 Confirm the resource group name and click **Delete** on the bottom on this blade.